bioinformatics-ua/dicoogle-learning-pack/_docs/developing-plugins.md

 Also note that, in the latest version of Dicoogle, the plugin will be disabled if this method throws an unchecked exception.

-This regards plugin-specific settings.
-In order to read and write global Dicoogle settings, the platform API provides the necessary methods.
+This is regarding plugin-specific settings.
+In order to read and write global Dicoogle server settings, the Dicoogle platform API provides `getServerSettings()`.

 ### How do I create new web services?